IIIF/api/source/presentation/4.0/model.md

 ### viewingDirection
 {: #viewingDirection}

 !!!
-Rewrite to be where is the navigation control to step to the next/ previous in the items of hte manifest
+TODO: Rewrite to be where is the navigation control to step to the next/ previous in the items of the manifest

 The direction in which a list of Containers _SHOULD_ be displayed to the user.
 This specification defines four direction values in the table below.
 Others may be defined externally [as an extension][prezi30-ldce].
 For example, if the `viewingDirection` value is `left-to-right`, then backwards in the list is to the left, and forwards in the list is to the right.

 The value _MUST_ be a string.